Accessibility legislation

 Although enforcement will not begin until 2026 at the earliest, school leaders should begin taking steps to ensure that their digital presence complies with the new regulations.

-What should schools do to prepare?
+What should schools do to prepare for ADA Title II requirements?

 There are a few steps schools can take to begin preparing for the new regulations.